vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

    Expected: New Event added: FSC 2023; Description: Freshman Social Camp 2023; Date: 11-12-2023; Note: Food and drinks are provided

 2. Test case: `event n/@ d/Freshman Social Camp 2023 from/11-12-2023 to/13-12-2023 no/Food and drinks are provided`<br>
-   Expected: Event name should only contain alphanumeric characters and spaces, and it should not be blank
+   Expected: No new event created.
+Status message indicates Event name should only contain alphanumeric characters and spaces, and it should not be blank

 3. Test case : `event n/FSC 2023 d/@ from/11-12-2023 to/13-12-2023 no/Food and drinks are provided`<br>
-   Expected: Event description should only contain alphanumeric characters and spaces, and it should not be blank
+   Expected: No new event created.
+Status message indicates Event description should only contain alphanumeric characters and spaces, and it should not be blank

 4. Test case: `event n/FSC 2023 d/Freshman Social Camp 2023 from/11/12-2023 to/13-12-2023 no/Food and drinks are provided`<br>
-   Expected: Event date should only be in DD-MM-YYYY format and should be either today's date or a future date.
+   Expected: No new event created.
+Status message indicates Event date should only be in DD-MM-YYYY format and should be either today's date or a future date.

 5. Test case: `event n/FSC 2023 d/Freshman Social Camp 2023 from/11-12-2023 to/10-12-2023 no/Food and drinks are provided`<br>
-   Expected: To Date entered should be either the same as from date or after.
+   Expected: No new event created.
+Status message indicates To Date entered should be either the same as from date or after.

 6. Test case: `event n/FSC 2023 d/Freshman Social Camp 2023 from/11-12-2023 to/13-12-2023 no/@`<br>
-   Expected: Event note should only contain alphanumeric characters and spaces.
+   Expected: No new event created.
+Status message indicates Event note should only contain alphanumeric characters and spaces.

 7. Test case: `event n/FSC 2023 d/Freshman Social Camp 2023 from/11-12-2023 to/13-12-2023 no/Food and drinks are provided`, followed by `event n/FSC 2023 d/Freshman Social Camp 2023 from/11-12-2023 to/13-12-2023 no/Food and drinks are provided`
-   Expected: This event already exists in EventWise
+   Expected: No new event created.
+Status message indicates This event already exists in EventWise

 ### Editing an event